hollance/VGGNet-Metal/README.markdown

 This is the source code that accompanies my blog post [Convolutional neural networks on the iPhone with VGGNet](http://TODO).

-This project shows how to implement the 16-layer VGGNet convolutional neural network to do image recognition on the iPhone.
+This project shows how to implement the 16-layer VGGNet convolutional neural network for basic image recognition on the iPhone.

 VGGNet was a competitor in the [ImageNet ILSVRC-2014](http://image-net.org/challenges/LSVRC/2014/results) image classification competition and scored second place.
-The iPhone app uses the version from the [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo).
 For more details about VGGNet, see the [project page](http://www.robots.ox.ac.uk/~vgg/research/very_deep/) and the [paper](http://arxiv.org/pdf/1409.1556):

     Very Deep Convolutional Networks for Large-Scale Image Recognition
     K. Simonyan, A. Zisserman
     arXiv:1409.1556

+The iPhone app uses the VGGNet version from the [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo).

+### How to run the app

-You need an iPhone that supports Metal (and Metal Performance Shaders) to run this app.
+You need an iPhone or iPad that supports Metal, running iOS 10 or better.
+(I have only tested the app on an iPhone 6s.)

 **NOTE:** The source code won't run as-is.
 You need to do the following before you can build the Xcode project: